-In 2007, the small town of Urueña, Spain decided to become a Villa del Libro, or a town of books.
+In 2007, the small town of Urueña in northwest Spain decided to become a Villa del Libro, or a town of books.
 This is what it looks like.

 Imagine a small medieval town behind a high wall.
 A castle stands on one end, and all around are vineyards and fields of wheat.
-Imagine that within the walls the entire town is devoted to reading and writing.
+Imagine that within the walls, the entire town is devoted to reading and writing.
 Imagine that the entire town is, in essence, one magical bookstore.
+This is Urueña.

-In addition to the bookstores, Urueña is home to an institute of ancient calligraphy that offers classes in the old writing techniques found in medieval handwritten tomes.
+Urueña is also home to an institute of ancient calligraphy that offers classes on the old writing techniques found in medieval handwritten tomes.
 Similarly, the Artisan Book Binding Workshop of Urueña holds seminars on how to physically create and unite the spines, covers, and pages that make up books.

 Urueña also boasts five well-run museums.
 Naturally, there’s the Museum of the Book and Writing and the Story Museum.
-But there is also the Ethnographic Museum, run by a local scholar of regional folklore, Joaquín Díaz, that’s set in a 18th century mansion.
+But there is also the Ethnographic Museum, run by a local scholar of regional folklore, Joaquín Díaz, that’s set in an 18th-century mansion.
 The nearby Museum of Music houses ancient and valuable instruments from across Europe and around the world.
 Finally, the e-LEA Centre hosts exhibits and lectures on literature and writing.

-At present, Urueña attracts 40,000 bibliophiles to its narrow medieval streets every year.
-They cross the vast plains of Castilla to search through old tomes; listen to lectures on writing and take classes in calligraphy, and of course to talk to one another about the pleasures found in books.
+At present, the town attracts 40,000 bibliophiles to its narrow medieval streets every year.
+They cross the vast plains of Castilla to search through old tomes, listen to lectures on writing, take classes on calligraphy, and of course talk to one another about the pleasures found in books.